March Madness CBD Sale

 Key Takeaway

-The amount of CBD oil for cats you’ll administer depends on your kitty’s body weight and overall health condition.
+The amount of CBD oil for cats you’ll administer depends on your kitty’s body weight and specific needs.
 Use the cat CBD dose calculator to quickly and easily determine the best cat CBD oil dose.
-Remember to start low and go slow as you introduce CBD into your cat’s wellness plan.
+Remember to start low and go slow as you introduce CBD into your cat’s daily diet.
 Make sure to jot down dosage amounts, frequency, and any changes you observe after giving your cat CBD.

 What is CBD Oil for Cats?

-CBD oil for cats is a natural medicine from the cannabis plant.
+CBD oil for cats is a natural extract from the cannabis plant.

 It is non-psychoactive and non-intoxicating, so your cat will never get “high” from it.